bollu/bollu.github.io/README.txt

 # Categorification of sets works because it's a presheaf on a single point

+- Why are sets the categorification of the naturals?
+- It's because they obey the same "free theory"!
+- We build sets as the presheaf of a single point, which means that we get all sets by gluing sets freely.
+This is similar in spirit to how we build the natural numbers with 0 and successor.
+- However, because we are freely cocompleting the category, we get much more "free gluings": indeed, one for each diagram.
+- This means that sets have fewer "defeqs" than nats, while preseving all the same isos.
+- This is extremely useful for dependent typing, where we want to remember how we built the object, so it's a *good* thing! e.g. `Sum a b` versus `a + b`: `Sum a b` is free!

 # Maple Leaf Rag: Chord Progression

 - Consider one part of maple leaf rag, which has the fun chord progression: